 - □ COVID pandemic started in March 2020, and the federal government declared a Public Health Emergency (PHE) and "continuous Medicaid enrollment".
 No one was terminated from Medicaid since March 2020. - □ Continuous Medicaid enrollment will end soon.
-Starting in April 2023, every month 1/12th of the NJ FamilyCare/Medicaid enrollees will receive the renewal application. - ☐ This process has been called "Unwinding" from the continuous Medicaid requirement. - ☐ The PHE will end May 11, 2023.
-It was de-linked from continuous enrollment.
+Starting in April 2023, everyone who has Medicaid from NJ will receive a redetermination application.
+This process will be spread out over 12 months. - □ This process is known as "Unwinding" from the continuous Medicaid requirement. - □ The PHE was de-linked from continuous enrollment.
+PHE will end May 11, 2023.